scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today, then had a bratwurst on a roll for dinner to finish off the leftovers from my trip.

+### Day 389

+No soylent today, I have family visiting so when they arrived we went out to eat and I had a burger and then later on some pepsi while watching the new spider man movie.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/